-Colonel Allen and his wife Claire, a long-time devoted volunteer in Army family support activities and the District of Columbia's 1985 Mother of the Year, have seven children, eight grandchildren, and five great-grandchildren.
+Colonel Allen and his wife Claire, a long-time devoted volunteer in Army family support activities and the District of Columbia's 1985 Mother of the Year, had seven children, eight grandchildren, and five great-grandchildren.
 They encouraged all of their children to participate in school band programs.

-52. W J Julian (Silver Point, Tennessee, October 22, 1922; Knoxville, Tennessee, May 26, 2015) President 1989, Honorary Life Member 2010
+52. W J Julian

+(Silver Point, Tennessee, October 22, 1922; Knoxville, Tennessee, May 26, 2015)